dustinkredmond/ReflectDB/README.md

 Lightweight tool to provide ORM and facilitate quick table creation using straightforward annotations.

-ReflectDB is a simple library that mimics some of the nifty functionalities of larger, well-known frameworks without all of the bulk and mountain of dependencies.
-We have only a single dependency (https://github.com/ronmamo/reflections/), and only for one method call at that!
+ReflectDB is a simple library that mimics some of the nifty functionalities of larger, well-known frameworks without all of the bulk and mountain of dependencies. ***We don't have any dependencies***

 Reflect DB includes features like:
 1. Object Relational Mapping (ORM)